Foster care is not meant to keep families apart permanently, but provide protection for children when their living circumstances are unsafe.

 Each Host Family and Foster Family needs a Care Community of about five people, including a coordinator, who can provide babysitting, house cleaning, meal delivery and other vital assistance to help them succeed.

 This online group is a place for foster and adoptive parents to find encouragement from one another and continued training from professionals in our community.
-Join any time during the 8 week session.
-RSVP to receive the link.
+Join any time!

 This podcast paints a picture of having more than enough supportive people before, during and after foster care in our region.
 It dives into both what is possible & likely if we don’t get involved in helping to alleviate this crisis and what is possible & likely if we all do what we can.